 Archaeologists in Georgia have been studying these remains for over a century and a half, first exploring the large earthworks, shell mounds, camp sites and villages of Native Americans and later sites of the earliest European explorers, Colonial settlers and towns, revolutionary war forts, antebellum plantations and civil war battlefields.
 Attention later turned to the study of 20th century tenant farms and the city garbage dumps of Atlanta.
 In essence, Georgia’s archaeological investigations now cover the entire archaeological record.

 The State’s archaeological programs are varied and are represented by different organizations, agencies and institutions.
 Most major colleges and universities around the state employ archaeologists and offer degrees in Anthropology or other related fields.
 These academic institutions often conduct field schools where college students are trained in the techniques of archaeology at a wide variety of historic and prehistoric, urban and rural sites.
 State and Federal agencies such as the National Park Service, the U.S. Forest Service, the Army Corps of Engineers, the Department of Transportation and the Department of Natural Resources maintain a staff of archaeologists in order to meet state and federal legal requirements which provide protection for archaeological resources.
 This effort is spearheaded by the Office of the State Archaeologist at the Department of Natural Resources.
-A record of the State’s archaeological resources is housed at the State Archaeological Site File at the University of Georgia in Athens.
+A record of the State’s archaeological resources is housed at the State Archeological Site File at the University of Georgia in Athens.
 Not only does this file contain a listing of all known archaeological resources in Georgia, but it also maintains a library of all archaeological studies conducted in the state.

 Other groups also contribute to knowledge of the State’s archaeological record and help determine the direction and provide guidelines for Georgia’s archaeological program.
 The Georgia Council of Professional Archaeologists provides a forum for professional archaeologists in Georgia to share information on their activities and supports the advancement of Georgia archaeology.
 The Society for Georgia Archaeology brings together persons of all interests in archaeology from the professional to the layman to help preserve places and materials in Georgia that are evidence of our rich cultural past.